scheidelg/ghpa/README.md

 Authenticated access to GitHub private repository content via a GitHub Pages website.
 _____
 GitHub Pages is a simple way to create a website to publish content from a public or private GitHub repository.
-However, GitHub Pages doesn't provide any authentication controls.
+Unfortunately, GitHub Pages doesn't provide any authentication controls.
 This means that once GitHub Pages is enabled for a private GitHub repository, all repository content is publicly accessible via the website.

 However, it is possible to implement secure web access to a private repository files.
-We can creaset two separate repositories:
+We can create two separate repositories:

  1. A private repository.